Highwater (film)

 Highwater is a 2008 documentary film centered on surfing's Triple Crown competitions, the professional surfing tour's final three competitions held each year on the North Shore of Oahu.
 The film is directed by Dana Brown, son of famed surfer and filmmaker Bruce Brown.

 Background

-Starting on Halloween and ending around Christmas, the competition attracts the sport's best surfers to Oahu's legendary North Shore, known for its huge waves and unparalleled surf.
-The Vans Triple Crown is the ultimate proving ground for world class surfers, but the event also lures amateur surfers.
+Starting on Halloween and ending around Christmas, the competition attracts the sport's best surfers to Oahu's North Shore, known for its large waves.
+The Vans Triple Crown attracts for world class surfers and amateur surfers.

 Plot

 Real life drama, humor, death-defying waves, rivalries, parties, heart-break, romance, injuries, and humanity all collide during the nearly two-month competition on Hawaii's 7 Mile Miracle.
 The film follows multiple story lines over the course of the entire competition, taking the real-life events to construct a moving story.